Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Introduction

 To enable the development of effective, robust, and adaptive algorithms for offline RL from visual observations, we present a suite of carefully designed datasets and benchmarking tasks for this burgeoning domain.
-We use these tasks to establish simple performance baselines, to study how the composition of vision-based offline datasets affects performance of different types of RL algorithms, and to evaluate the extent to which algorithms for offline RL from visual observations satisfy a set of \emph{desiderata}, including robustness to visual distractions, generalization across environment dynamics, and improved performance at scale.
+We use these tasks to establish simple performance baselines, to study how the composition of vision-based offline datasets affects the performance of different types of RL algorithms, and to evaluate the extent to which algorithms for offline RL from visual observations satisfy a set of \emph{desiderata}, including robustness to visual distractions, generalization across environment dynamics, and improved performance at scale.
 Our evaluation identifies clear failure modes of the baseline methods and highlights opportunities and open problems for future work which can be tackled with our benchmark.

 Recent progress in offline reinforcement learning from proprioceptive observations has been driven by well-designed and easy-to-use evaluation testbeds and baselines.
 We hope that \textsc{v-d4rl} and the analysis in this paper will help facilitate the development of robust RL agents that leverage large, diverse, and often imperfect offline datasets of visual observations across tasks and deployment settings.
-We open-source our code and data at \url{https://github.com/conglu1997/v-d4rl}.